Datavault-UK/automate-dv-docs/docs/tutorial/tut_hubs.md

 1. A primary key, which is a hashed natural key.
 The `CUSTOMER_PK` we created earlier in the [staging](tut_staging.md) section will be used for `hub_customer`.
 2. The natural key, `CUSTOMER_ID` which we added using the [stage](../macros.md#stage) macro.
-3. A load date timestamp, which is present in the staging layer as `LOADDATE`
+3. A load date timestamp, which is present in the staging layer as `LOAD_DATE`
 4. A `SOURCE` column.

 We can now add this metadata to the `dbt_project.yml` file: